elastic/integrations/packages/aws/docs/securityhub.md

 ## Note

-For the current integration package, it is recommended to have interval in hours.
+  1. For the current integration package, it is recommended to have interval in hours.
+  2. For the current integration package, it is compulsory to add Secret Access Key and Access Key ID.

 ## Logs

 ### Findings

-This is the `securityhub_findings` data stream.
+This is the [`securityhub_findings`](https://docs.aws.amazon.com/securityhub/1.0/APIReference/API_GetFindings.html#API_GetFindings_ResponseElements) data stream.

 An example event for `securityhub_findings` looks as following: